9 Lifestyle Changes I Always Recommend To Patients With Autoimmune Diseases

-I believe that when you identify the underlying sources of inflammation, you can heal the body.
-These might include stress, hidden infections, food allergies or sensitivities, toxic exposure, genetic predisposition, nutrient deficiencies, and leaky gut.
+I believe that when you identify the underlying sources of inflammation, you can start to heal the body.
+These might include things like stress, hidden infections, food allergies or sensitivities, genetic predisposition, and nutrient deficiencies.

 Finding and eliminating the root cause of autoimmune diseases requires detective work, trial and error, and patience—but the results are worth it.

 Here are nine strategies I typically implement with my patients looking to find the root of their problem:

 A best-in-class, board certified curriculum grounded in a holistic approach to healing